coderefinery/coderefinery.org/content/blog/2022-12-05-registration.md

 In a small course, you register and people come, and everything else gets figured out from there.
-When you have more than a hundred people coming, there are pre-made [teams](TODO:LINK), and you don't have "sit an empty table", registration can be much, much harder.
+When you have more than a hundred people coming, perhaps with pre-made [teams](TODO:LINK), registration can be much, much harder.
 Luckily, if you plan the course considering that registration will be a major task, it can work out OK.